tailwindlabs/tailwindcss.com/README.md

 Tailwind uses the [Jigsaw](http://jigsaw.tighten.co/) static site generator for its documentation.
 Here is how you can generate the documentation locally:

-1. Go to your Tailwind folder
+1. Go to your Tailwind docs folder

     ```sh
     cd docs